hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/development-tools.md

 ## Step 1: Installing {{site.data.conrefs.composer_full}} development tools

-The development tools you'll need can all be installed with `npm install -g`.
+The development tools you'll need can all be installed (as a non-privileged user eg non-root) with `npm install -g`.

 1. To install `composer-cli` run the following command: